Zedd1558/Traffic-Sign-Localization-and-Recognition/README.md

 python localizeAndRecognize.py
 ```
 There are some full size road images on *examples_fullsize* folder.
 You can use them for testing the system.

+### Remarks
+This is an extension of <a href="https://www.pyimagesearch.com/2019/11/04/traffic-sign-classification-with-keras-and-deep-learning/">this tutorial</a> made by *pyimagsearch*.
+In this tutorial he shows us how to classify cropped traffic sign image using tensorflow.
+We extend his work to build an object detection system by implementing both localization and recognition stages.

 ### Required libraries
 Tensorflow 2.3.0, OpenCV 3, Numpy, Matplotlib, sci-kit learn
 ```